-- Talk to friends, relatives, neighbors, and co-workers to see if they are looking for a pet.
+- Talk to friends, relatives, neighbors and co-workers to see if they are looking for a pet.

 - Place an ad in the paper.

 - Bring payment.
 There is a considerable cost to care for and rehome pets that are in our care.
-DCHS asks for a surrender fee to off-set those costs and provide the best service possible for your pet.
+DCHS asks for a surrender fee to off-set those costs and to provide the best care possible for your pet.
 Any donations beyond that cost are greatly appreciated.
 DCHS accepts cash or credit card (no checks, except for donation purposes).